AWS DDoS Resiliency Best Practices Overview

 3. Assure all communication between EC2 instances and ELB is encrypted (User responsibility)

-4. Install latest security patches on ELB.
-RDS and EC2 instances (User responsibility)
+4. Install latest security patches on ELB, RDS and EC2 instances (User responsibility for EC2 OS patches; AWS responsibility for ELB and RDS platform patches)

 3. In AWS, which security aspects are the customer’s responsibility?
 Choose 4 answers